- Purchase the complete Expat Arrivals Budapest Guide (PDF)

 Throughout the daunting yet exciting process of moving abroad, it can be all too easy to get wrapped up in a rose-tinted vision of one’s new home, or bogged down by perceived negatives.

-More often than not, the truth of living in a particular city lies somewhere in between, with each city having its high points, low points and in-betweens.
+More often than not, the truth of living in a particular city lies somewhere in the middle of these two extremes, with each city having its high points, low points and in-betweens.

 Here are a few of our pros and cons of moving to Budapest.